Troubleshooting m-Power Applications

 To activate our basic debugging option, developers have two options:

-Option B: An alternative method to activating this debugging option is to forgo setting the application property and instead add ?debug=1 to the end of your URL.
+Option B: An alternative method to activating this debugging option is to forgo setting the application property and instead add ?debug=1 to the end of your application URL.
 Doing so will turn on the debugging logic only for this single visit.
 Once the developer has navigated away from this page, they will lose their debugging feature.

 In either case, the SQL statement can now be analyzed for accuracy.